Do Musicians Often Resemble Underpants Gnomes?

 In a classic episode of the animated comedy South Park, the main characters track down a clan of gnomes who have been stealing the townspeople’s underpants.

-The gnomes explain that their actions are part of a 3-phase plan – shown here – that’s guaranteed to bring in handsome profits.
+The gnomes explain that their actions are part of an absurd 3-phase plan – shown here – that’s guaranteed to bring in handsome profits.

-Unfortunately, I’ve found that musicians often pursue comparable half-baked scenarios.
+Unfortunately, I’ve found that aspiring musicians often pursue comparable half-baked scenarios.

 Musicians as Underpants Gnomes